This post was last updated on November 22nd, 2020 at 11:54 am

 Disclaimer: This post contains affiliate links to some of the products I use and love.
 When you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything, but it helps me to run this site.
 Find out disclaimer here.

 Today is a month and 7 days into my blogging journey!
-Yaaay!
-I’m going to do this on July 11 but I want to do that here.
 In a month, there is failure and success.
 I made blogging mistakes most beginner bloggers make.
 It’s normal, right?
-You make mistakes and you fix it.
+You make mistakes and you fix them.
 That’s life.

 That’s okay – it happens to pretty much every new blogger.
 Like any person starting a new job, they mess things up.